imagej/imagej.github.io/pages/2016-12-20_-_Fiji_+_KNIP_hackathon.md

     SimpleBigDataServer which can be launched by adding xml datasets in the command line.
 The other is (Advanced) BigDataServer which is running with H2 DBMS backend.
-  - ER design is completed with .
+  - ER design is completed with {% include Person content="Pietzsch" %}.

 <!-- end list -->